Advisory Board

 Parisa Hemati, MS, MBA, CGC

-Parisa is an ABGC board-certified genetic counselor and worked at Columbia’s Institute for Genomic Medicine before attending Columbia Business School to complete her MBA.
+Parisa is an ABGC board-certified genetic counselor.
+She worked at Columbia’s Institute for Genomic Medicine for several years before attending Columbia Business School to complete her MBA.
 Parisa is interested in commercialization of genomic products with high scientific quality and diverse roles that genetic counselors can play in the process.
-Parisa currently works at PerkinElmer Genomics as a Product Manager.
-She recently relocated to California from New York and currently lives in San Diego.
+She currently works at PerkinElmer Genomics as the Senior Manager of Global Segment Marketing.

 Brynn Levy, MSc (Med), PhD